outworkers/phantom/README.md

 - Writing tests should use the pre-existing tools, they bring in EmbeddedCassandra, Zookeeper and other niceties, allowing us to run multi-datacenter tests.
 - Use the common patterns you already see here, we've done a lot of work to make it easy.
 - Don't randomly import stuff.
 We are very big on alphabetized clean imports.
+- Tests must pass on both the Oracle and OpenJDK JVM implementations.
+The only sensitive bit is the Scala reflection mechanism used to detect columns.